omarihab99/Bosta-API-integration/README.md

-## This is a simple guide for integrating Bosta API with Amazon for delivery and shipping.
+## This is a simple guide for integrating Bosta API for delivery and shipping.
 ### For the comprehensive guide, please refer to the documentation ( https://docs.bosta.co/ )

 #### 1. Delivery (Cash on Delivery):